You can apply for a transcript of a court or tribunal hearing if the hearing was recorded.

 For Crown Court and tribunal hearings, contact the court to apply.

-Contact the transcriber first if you aren’t satisfied with the transcript or the service you’ve received.
+Contact the transcriber first if you are not satisfied with the transcript or the service you’ve received.

-If you feel they haven’t dealt with your complaint properly, contact HM Courts and Tribunal Service (HMCTS).
+If you feel they have not dealt with your complaint properly, contact HM Courts and Tribunal Service (HMCTS).